rebelsky/csc207c/pages/los.md

 #### Development #6: Code reading

+Make sure that the code that you're discussing comes from this class (e.g., code provided in a reading, lab, or mini-project template).
+Make sure to include that code in your discussion.

 Code reading is more than "there's a for loop here".
-You should describe the design decisions embedded in the code and the relation of the class to a larger ecosystem.
+You should describe the design decisions embedded in the code.
+You should also describe the relation of the class to a larger ecosystem.
 (Why did someone create this class?)

 The specification says "_Read, understand, **and modify** code that you did not write._" I'd like to see appropriate modifications and a description of that modification.